Robert Costa Acclaimed national television correspondent, political analyst, co-author of the #1 New York Times bestseller Peril

-Robert Costa is an acclaimed national political reporter and analyst, and co-author of Peril with Bob Woodward, which documents the national-security emergency during President Trump’s final days in office and provides unmatched insights into the dynamics shaping the coming elections in 2022 and 2024.
+Robert Costa, chief election & campaign correspondent for CBS News, is an acclaimed political reporter and political analyst, and co-author of Peril with Bob Woodward.
+Peril documents the national-security emergency and insurrection during President Trump’s final days in office and provides unmatched insights into the dynamics shaping the coming elections in 2022 and 2024.
 Peril is also the first inside look at President Biden’s first year in office.

-For more than a decade, Costa has been at the forefront of American politics and journalism, with groundbreaking scoops and reports for The Washington Post, where he works as a national political reporter, and with in-depth analysis on NBC News and MSNBC, where he long served as a contributor.
-His coverage has been unusually expansive, with deep sourcing inside the White House, on Capitol Hill, and inside the nation’s national-security community, as well as inside the new grassroots movements on the right and left that have upended both major parties in recent years.
+For more than a decade, Costa has been at the forefront of American politics and journalism.
+He was a national political reporter for The Washington Post from 2014 until 2021, and was a political analyst for NBC News and MSNBC from 2015-2020, where he long served as a contributor.
+Costa is well known for his unusually expansive coverage, with deep sourcing inside the White House, on Capitol Hill, and inside the nation’s national-security community, as well as inside the new grassroots movements on the right and left that have upended both major parties in recent years.

 Costa’s work with Woodward on Peril was a partnership forged by a shared, vigorous approach to reporting and the pursuit of the truth and can be traced back to their joint coverage of Donald Trump’s 2016 presidential campaign, where they interviewed the future president together and pressed him on how he might govern, if elected.

 In addition to his media appearances and writing, Costa is a frequent public speaker at events across the country, from colleges and universities, to distinguished lecture series, commencement addresses, town halls, and more.
-His lively and engaging talks give audiences a smart, no-spin look at political life in Washington and beyond.
+His lively and engaging talks give audiences an intelligent, no-spin look at political life in Washington and beyond.